sigvebs/MCTDHF/README.md

 MCTDHF
 ================
-A test implementation of MCTDHF.
+An implementation of the Multi Cofigurational Time Dependent Hartree-Fock method(MCTDHF).
 To compile the following libraries are needed:
 - Armadillo
 - Libconfig
 - Lapack